 The sorting algorithms I have presented until now, insertion sort and heapsort, implement an incremental approach to sorting: the array is sorted iteratively so that the problem size decreases by each iteration.
 The Strassen's matrix multiplication algorithm applied another kind of approach: dividing the problem into multiple subproblems and applying the same division to these until a problem that is trivial to solve was reached.
 Then the solution to the original problem was composed of these subproblem solutions.
 This is called the divide-and-conquer approach, and algorithms applying it can sometimes be surprisingly fast, as we will see in the following subsections.
-The term divide and conquer comes form the way Caesar administered the roman empire by splitting the conquered
+The term divide and conquer comes from the way Caesar administered the roman empire by splitting the conquered areas in smaller regions that could then be easier ruled than larger ones which might unite and challenge the Romans.